Elevationacademy/fullstack-bootcamp-make-up-proficiency-exam/README.md

 It's time to put your skills to practice by creating a movies search app!

 Your app will take a title of a movie and display a list of relevant movies on the page.
+You should also have the ability to 'like' movies and save them in your favorites.

 Click [here](https://kernel-files.s3.eu-west-1.amazonaws.com/images/0374078b.png) to see how your app should look - more or less, design is up to you - in the end.